 Foam rollers can be smooth or have a variety of textures.
 For example, the Roll Recovery R4 Body Roller is mostly smooth with a subtle diamond-shaped texture, two rounded ridges, and a center groove.
 This design gives the foam roller more versatility in rolling out the spine, neck, triceps, forearms, and other muscles.

-Similarly, the TriggerPoint Grid 1.0 Foam Roller has a varying and subtle grid texture designed to mimic massage therapy’s feel.
-On the other hand, the RumbleRoller 12″ Compact Original Textured Foam Roller is covered in foam bumps that massage deep into the muscle tissue.
+Similarly, the TriggerPoint Grid 1.0 Foam Roller has a varying and subtle grid texture designed to mimic the feel of massage therapy.
+On the other hand, the RumbleRoller 12″ Compact Original Textured Foam Roller features foam bumps that massage deep into the muscle tissue.

 As a rule of thumb, smooth foam rollers tend to feel more comfortable and are an excellent option for beginners.
-As the texture on a foam roller increases, so does the intensity.
-Personal preference will dictate the level of texture you want on your foam roller.
+As the texture of a foam roller increases, so does the intensity.
+Your personal preference will dictate the level of texture you want on your foam roller.

-A textured roller will be a great recovery tool if you prefer a more intense foam rolling experience that lets you access deep into your muscles.
-However, if you like a gentler, less intense foam rolling experience, a minimally textured or smooth foam roller will be your best choice.
+A textured roller is a great recovery tool if you prefer a more intense foam rolling experience that allows you to access deep into your muscles.
+However, if you prefer a gentler, less intense experience, a minimally textured or smooth foam roller is your best choice.

 Foam Roller Size

-Foam rollers are typically four to six inches in diameter, and their length varies more broadly.
-Most foam rollers are at least 11 to 13 inches long, though longer ones are common.
+Foam rollers are typically 4 to 6 inches in diameter, but their length varies widely.
+Most are at least 11 to 13 inches long, though longer ones are common.
 At the lower end of the size range, foam rollers are lightweight, portable, and easy to maneuver.
 However, if they are too small, they become less effective on large muscles like quadriceps and hamstrings.

 Large foam rollers, such as the Pro-Tec Athletics 35″ EVA Bold Foam Roller, work well for large muscles, stretching, and rolling out the spine.
-The trade-off, of course, is that it’s less portable and requires more space while rolling.
-As a result, choosing the right foam roller size comes down to personal preference, how you want to use it, and if you wish to take it with you to the gym or while traveling.
+The trade-off, of course, is that they’re less portable and require more space while rolling.
+As a result, choosing the right foam roller size comes down to personal preference, how you want to use it, and whether you wish to take it to the gym or while traveling.

 Recovery Tools and Travel